LiskHQ/lisk-docs/docs/about-lisk/fees.md

 | Block time in seconds                 |                2 |                             12 |

-## How do fluctuation in gas price on Ethereum (L1) affect transaction costs on Lisk (L2)?
+## How do fluctuations in gas price on Ethereum (L1) affect transaction costs on Lisk (L2)?

-While the L1 Data Fee will be always cheaper compared to posting the transaction directly to Ethereum mainnet (due to the efficient encoding in batching transactions), it's value will vary depending on the amount of transactions on the L1.
+While the L1 Data Fee will be always cheaper compared to posting the transaction directly to the Ethereum mainnet (due to the efficient encoding in batching transactions), its value will vary depending on the amount of transactions on the L1.
 If the timing of your transaction is flexible, you can save cost by submitting transactions during periods when gas prices on L1 are lower than usual for example, over the weekend.

 Changes after the transaction is processed on the sequencer do not affect the cost the user pays.